rohanasan/rohanasan/README.md

 - Can send files as http response
 - Can give you the path, method and protocol
 ### TODO:
 - Add feature to give the `get` path. ☑️ Just did it!
+And Fixed it!
-- Add feature to give the `post` path.
+- Add feature to give the `post` path. ☑️ Just did it!
+And tested!
 - Add feature to handle: /xyz/, /xyz?q=asdf, /xyx/?q=asdf and not only /xyz ☑️ Did this as well!
 - Add feature to change the directory path of the public folder
 - Add feature to give the user an option to add index.html to static folder